Weichwarenprojekt/license-reporter/README.md

 # Configuration

 By default, the tool will search for a license-reporter.config.ts (or .js) adjacent to the node_modules folder.
 If no configuration is found, default settings will be used.
+It is important, that the configuration file exports a field named "configuration".
+With Typescript the configuration could look like this:

 ```ts
 import { IReporterConfiguration, SearchMode } from "./src/configuration";